b9Joker108/SeedVault.L-GPT/README.md

 worldview, as well as initially informed by a YouTube video (embedded herewith) that showcases the rudimentary process and framework, of how to capture, store and secure the fundamental aspects of human knowledge in an intelligent and interrogable system, that is localised, decentralised, portable and founded upon free and open-source, large language models (LLMs).
+I intuit that liaising with the resplendent **Anna's Archive**, to amass a targeted dataset for the training and tuning of the prospective LLMs, will be an imperative.
+As LLMs are developing and iterating with breakneck speed, it is vital that within the project's auspices, that a process is automated, as much as is pragmatic and save to implement, by hard-wiring and soft-coding systems, that seeks to ensure that the LLMs that are selected, remain relevant and appropriate given development, and changing technologies and circumstances.
+This should be auditable and for the most part, automatable, but must be checked, assessed and benchmarked by a centralised and de- centralised committee of informed and empassioned individuals.

 Based on a rudimentary project analysis, the following skill areas have been identified in a generalised project skills' audit, to realise a working project prototype and bring it to fruition: